ulolol/WiFiAnalyzer/README.md

 # WiFiAnalyzer
 Analyse WiFi signal and predict coverage on map

+## Uses LSTM Model
+Analyse and Predict
+Map existing data and predictions